What is a sleep study?

 - A valid referral letter (if you have not given us one already).

-- You should bring any familiar items your child uses such as a pillow, toys and books.
+- You should bring any familiar items your child e.g. pillow, toys and books.
 These items can be a comfort to your child and may help them sleep.

 - Button-up pyjamas.